calamina/atlast/README.md

 # IMPORTANT

+- [ ] separate small from no picture mode (add picture mode to state !)
+- [ ] smaller search in small mode

 - [ ] try search in action bar (not convinced)
 - [ ] display library user in search bar if not me !!! (add name in placeholder ? colored)
 - [ ] add active state to actions (colors ? bg ?)